 The Piano sound is well sampled, and sounds on par with many more expensive models from better known manufacturers.
 The Legato also includes a handful of other voices, all of which sound great, which is a real plus considering many more expensive keyboards struggle to offer any particular decent sounding extra voices.

 The Legato is also a sturdy instrument, built out of good-quality material: this model definitely does not feel like a cheaper instrument.
 In fact, neither does it play like one – which is why this Williams digital piano is one of the best rated digital pianos at the lowest end of the market.

-Below, please check out some of the best selling digital pianos currently on sale at Amazon, and see how well they stack up to the pianos that we discuss throughout this article:
+Below, please check out some of the best selling digital pianos currently for sale online, and see how well they stack up to the pianos that we discuss throughout this article:

 Now, let’s move onto the next digital piano on this list: the Yamaha P-125